We’re always recruiting rebel-performers

 Please note we cannot offer payment for performances.

-Please note this event is not funded, it’s a fundraiser – any money we collect will be used to cover costs and to produce future MADx events.
+This event is not funded, it’s a fundraiser – any money we collect will be used to cover costs and to produce future MADx events.

 What we offer